romasaldan/show-your-se-level/README.md

 The project includes a local PostgreSQL database in `docker-compose.yml`.

-### Scripts
+### Database scripts

-- `npm run db:up` - starts the PostgreSQL container in the background
+- `npm run db:up` - start the PostgreSQL container in the background
-- `npm run db:down` - stops containers and removes the network
+- `npm run db:down` - stop containers and remove the network
-- `npm run db:logs` - tails PostgreSQL logs
+- `npm run db:logs` - tail PostgreSQL logs

-### Default Connection
+### Default connection values

 With the default `.env.example` values: